Watering raised beds – what you need to know!

 - Stronger sunlight

-Due to the elevated position, the sun's rays can warm the raised bed all around - the side walls are also exposed to the heat of the sun .
-This further increases the temperature of the earth and leads to faster evaporation of liquid.
+Due to the elevated position, sunlight can heat the raised bed all around - the side walls are also exposed to the sun's heat .
+This increases the temperature of the soil even more and leads to faster evaporation of liquids.

 There are numerous methods for watering raised beds, which can be chosen depending on the needs of the plants and personal requirements and preferences.

-The watering can is one of the simplest and most effective watering methods for a raised bed.
-All you need for this method is a watering can and you're good to go.
-Fill the watering can with water and water directly at the base of the plants , making sure the soil is evenly covered.
-The only disadvantage of this method is that watering by hand is unfortunately very laborious and time-consuming
+The watering can is one of the simplest and most effective methods of watering a raised bed.
+All you need for this method is a watering can and you're ready to go.
+Fill the watering can with water and water directly at the base of the plants , making sure that the soil is evenly covered.
+The only disadvantage of this method is that watering by hand is unfortunately very tedious and time-consuming

-With a spray irrigation system The raised bed is watered from above .
-To do this, an irrigation device in the form of a pole is attached above the raised bed.
-All you need to do is plug in the garden hose.
-Valves allow you to easily regulate both the amount of water and the pressure with which the water rains onto the raised bed by hand .
-Spray irrigation systems can remain installed almost all year round : you should only remove the spray irrigation during the worst frosts.
-You don't need to lug heavy watering cans around the garden and you can water your raised bed at any time simply by opening the tap.
+With a spray irrigation system the raised bed is watered from above .
+For this, a watering device in the form of a rod is attached above the raised bed.
+All you need to do is connect the garden hose.
+Valves allow you to easily regulate both the amount of water and the pressure with which the water rains down on the raised bed by hand .
+Spray irrigation systems can remain installed almost all year round : you should only remove the spray irrigation during the heaviest frosts.
+You do not need to lug heavy watering cans around the garden and you can water your raised bed at any time simply by opening the water tap.
 In combination with a timer, this irrigation system makes watering much easier.

 With drip irrigation, the plants only get what they really need.
-Each clay cone is a sensor and a drip point at the same time : the suction power of the earth is transferred to a membrane, which opens or closes the passage of the clay cone and thus enables or stops the water flow.
-Thanks to the slow, measured dripping, the plants only receive naturally preheated water.
-The individual clay cones are distributed over the raised bed so that different water requirements in different parts of the raised bed are not a problem.
-This means that different plants are always supplied with water as needed.
+Each clay cone is both a sensor and a drip point : the suction power of the soil is transferred to a membrane, which opens or closes the passage of the clay cone and thus allows or stops the water flow.
+The slow, measured dripping ensures that the plants only receive naturally pre-warmed water.
+The individual clay cones are distributed over the raised bed in such a way that different water requirements in different parts of the raised bed are not a problem.
+This means that different plants are always supplied with water according to their needs.
 The drip irrigation method is particularly practical if you have to leave your raised bed alone for a few days.
-With this irrigation system, the optimally dosed supply of water to the raised bed is easily possible, even over several days.
+With this irrigation system, the optimally dosed supply of water to the raised bed is also possible over several days without any problems.
 Perfect for the holiday season!

 6 professional watering tips for your raised bed